LunarWatcher/obsidian-webdav-sync/docs/Getting started.md

 >
 > This only works reliably if your WebDAV server supports the `X-OC-MTime` header.
 Without it, if you use dry run, you'll see that all the files you just uploaded count as modified in the remote.

+## Adding devices

+One major downside with this plugin is that adding extra devices requires having at least partial vault access.
+Though it's possible to create a new vault, I strongly suggest you copy over your entire vault as a first sync.
+Once the plugin is set up, this includes everything you need to sync.

+> [!note]
+>
+> Passwords are stored in plain text in `.obsidian/plugins/webdav-sync/data.json`, as that's how Obsidian does things.
+Remove this file before copying if you want to set up the plugin from scratch for whatever reason.

+## Day-to-day syncing

+There's both a ribbon entry and currently two actions that can be used to actually do the syncing.
+There will be more actions in the future that cover everything you'd do with the ribbon entry, but this plugin is still in an early development phase.

+The sync modal (opened through the ribbon) offers all the available per-sync options.
+At the time of writing, these include:

+* **Dry run**: does everything a normal sync would do, but disables the actual push or pull step, and shows all the actions that would've been taken.
+Useful for debugging, or checking if you forgot to sync :)
+* **Don't delete anything**: disables deletion.
+Mainly useful if you forget to push, and made changes that you need to pull.
+Setting this preserves those files so you can push, but can also result in files you intentionally deleted being restored on a push.
+Like I said, deletion-aware sync is hard, and this plugin does not bother with it.

+Aside the modal, raw upload and download actions exist, accessible via Ctrl-P (search "WebDAV:" to see all the available actions).
+Unless otherwise specified, the actions use all default settings, which amy be undesirable.
+If you need more control, use the modal.